 All core modules at levels 4 and 5

-The four main themes in this module are directly related to the learning outcomes
+The three main themes in this module are directly related to the learning outcomes:

 Balance of independent study and scheduled teaching activity

 As one of the final modules in the course, high levels of reflective learning will be integrated into teaching.
 A blended approach is also evident in the mixture of lectures, flipped classes, workshops, reflective learning, guided readings on WebLearn, VLE activities, and guest lectures.
 PDP is expressly delivered in Theme 3 / Assignment 3.